-Neurofibromatosis-1 is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:
+Neurofibromatosis-1 (NF1) is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:

 - Nerves from the brain (cranial nerves) and spinal cord (spinal root nerves)

-NF1 is an inherited disease.
+NF1 is a genetic disease.
 If either parent has NF1, each of their children has a 50% chance of having the disease.

 NF1 also appears in families with no history of the condition.
 In these cases, it is caused by a new gene change (mutation) in the sperm or egg.
 NF1 is caused by problems with a gene for a protein called neurofibromin.